 Bringing historic documents from the Australian War Memorial’s archive to all Australians

-The Anzac Connections project is a major web development project which will not only progressively deliver new, digitised collections to the website, but aims to improve search and discovery on the site, and provide ways for people to interact with the collection.
-The project has been established to mark the 2015 centenary of the landing on Gallipoli.
+Anzac Connections is a major web development project that not only progressively delivers new digitised collections to the website but also aims to improve search and discovery on the site, providing new ways for people to interact with our collections.
+The project was originally established to mark the 2015 centenary of the Gallipoli campaign but has since expanded to include collections relating to the Western Front and Sinai/Palestine.